 A Kodak Moment for the Oil Companies

-In its early days the company the company had been innovative and, maybe more important, willing to sacrifice a currently profitable product line for a new technology.
+In its early days Kodak had been innovative and willing to sacrifice a currently profitable product line for a new technology.
 The company’s founder, George Eastman bet the company on change twice — once when he moved out of plate photography to rolls of film, and later when he moved to color.

 The company was faced with the need to reinvent itself a third time when one of its own employees introduced the first digital camera in the year 1975.
 However, rather than bet the company once again, management played an unsuccessful defensive strategy; they tried to make a gradual transition from film to digital.
 They went out of business in the year 2012.
 The digital camera business came to be dominated by companies such as Samsung and Sony that did not need to manage an existing photography business.

 Today’s oil companies face a similar dilemma.
 They have an existing business that is well established, and that is profitable.
 Yet these companies face structural challenges.

 One of these challenges is that oil reserves are increasingly hard to find and they are more expensive to develop.
 (This phenomenon is sometimes referred to as ‘Peak Oil’.)
 At a time when oil prices are low due to relatively low demand, the companies find it difficult to make a profit because their costs are steadily increasing.

 The second challenge that these companies face is to do with climate change.
 Oil and natural gas generate greenhouse gases when they are burned.
 The impact on the climate is becoming increasingly severe, so management of the oil companies is under pressure to move away from oil and other fossil fuels to other forms of energy.